-Improper Grant Spending:

-To use the funds for other purposes, intentionally or by gross negligence, for example, to conduct fictitious business transactions ("azukekin") with a contractor through fictitious order placements, or to charge costs higher than actually needed for personnel, travel expenses, etc., or to use of funds in violation of the content of the funding decision or the conditions implied thereof.

-- Return of the KAKENHI funding: part or the entire amount - Suspension of eligibility to apply: for one to ten years (The researcher fraudulently using the funds, those who conspired in improper grant spending, and those responsible for managing the grant that was spent improperly.)
+Contents of violation Penalty Improper Grant Spending To use the funds for other purposes, intentionally or by gross negligence, for example, to conduct fictitious business transactions ("azukekin") with a contractor through fictitious order placements, or to charge costs higher than actually needed for personnel, travel expenses, etc., or to use of funds in violation of the content of the funding decision or the conditions implied thereof.
+Return of the KAKENHI : part or the entire amount The period in which no KAKENHI is granted: from one to ten years (The researcher fraudulently using the funds, those who conspired in improper grant spending, and the researcher who has not fulfilled the duty of care of a good manager.)
+Fraudulent Grant Acquisition To receive funds by deception or other fraudulent means, for example, to apply under the name of another researcher, or to make false entries in the application documents Return of the KAKENHI : the entire amount The period in which no KAKENHI is granted: from one to five years (The researcher who committed a fraudulent grant acquisition, the person who conspired in the fraudulent grant acquisition, and the researcher who has not fulfilled the duty of care of a good manager.)
+Research Misconduct Fabrication, falsification, or plagiarism of data, information, or findings published research achievements, etc., intentionally or due to failing of the basic duty of care that a researcher should know.
+Return of the KAKENHI : part or the entire amount The period in which no KAKENHI is granted: from one to ten years (The researcher involved in the research misconduct, and the person responsible for the content of the academic papers or other materials pertaining to the research in which the research misconduct occurred.)

-Fraudulent Grant Acquisition:

-To receive funds by deception or other fraudulent means, for example, to apply under the name of another researcher, or to make false entries in the application documents

-- Return of the KAKENHI: the entire amount - Suspension of eligibility to apply: five years (The researcher receiving the funds and those who were involved.)

-Research Misconduct:

-Fabrication, falsification, or plagiarism of data, information, or findings published research achievements, etc., intentionally or due to failing of the basic duty of care that a researcher should know.

-- Return of the KAKENHI: part or the entire amount - Suspension of eligibility to apply: from one to ten years (The individual found to have been involved in research misconduct and

-(The individual found to have been involved in research misconduct and persons responsible for the contents of the paper, etc., affected by the research misconduct.)

-- The funding of grants will also be suspended for research projects that already have been adopted.
-It will also become impossible for the Co-Investigators who have been allotted funds to receive a share of these funds. - In principle, an outline of the fraud, including the names of researchers found to have committed fraud, is made public. - Applications for, and participation in, competitive research funds other than the KAKENHI may be limited.
+The funding of grants will also be suspended for research projects that already have been adopted.
+It will also become impossible for the Co-Investigators who have been allotted funds to receive a share of these funds.

+• In principle, an outline of the fraud, including the names of researchers found to have committed fraud, is made public.

+• Applications for, and participation in, competitive research funds other than the KAKENHI may be limited.